thuml/Time-Series-Library/README.md

 pip install -r requirements.txt
 ```

 2. Prepare Data.
-You can obtain the well pre-processed datasets from [[Google Drive]](https://drive.google.com/drive/folders/13Cg1KYOlzM5C7K8gK8NfC-F3EYxkM3D2?usp=sharing) or [[Baidu Drive]](https://pan.baidu.com/s/1r3KhGd0Q9PJIUZdfEYoymg?pwd=i9iy), Then place the downloaded data in the folder`./dataset`.
+You can obtain the well-preprocessed datasets from [[Google Drive]](https://drive.google.com/drive/folders/13Cg1KYOlzM5C7K8gK8NfC-F3EYxkM3D2?usp=sharing), [[Baidu Drive]](https://pan.baidu.com/s/1r3KhGd0Q9PJIUZdfEYoymg?pwd=i9iy) or [[Hugging Face]](https://huggingface.co/datasets/thuml/Time-Series-Library).
+Then place the downloaded data in the folder`./dataset`.
 Here is a summary of supported datasets.

 <p align="center">
 <img src=".\pic\dataset.png" height = "200" alt="" align=center />
 </p>

-3. Train and evaluate model.
+3. Train and evaluate the model.
 We provide the experiment scripts for all benchmarks under the folder `./scripts/`.
 You can reproduce the experiment results as the following examples:

 ```
 # long-term forecast